 In California, Independent voters in RCV cities were more satisfied with candidates' campaigns.
 Independent respondents in RCV cities expressed significantly higher levels of satisfaction with candidates' conduct in the 2014 local campaign than did their counterparts in plurality cities.
 In plurality cities, less than 43% of Independents were satisfied, as opposed to 53% of Democrats and 55% of Republicans.
 In RCV cities, there was no statistically significant difference between the reported satisfaction of Democrats (52%), Republicans (50%) and Independents (50%).
 The dissatisfaction of Independents with campaigns in plurality elections may suggest that plurality elections encourage more ideologically extreme campaigns, even in non-partisan local elections.

 As part of the two surveys conducted by Eagleton Poll with Professors Tolbert and Donovan, likely voters were asked whether they supported the use of RCV in local elections.
 Click here for more information on the two surveys.

 The surveys found a majority of all respondents believed RCV should be used in local elections in their city.
 Support was greatest in cities already using RCV: in the 2013 survey, 62% of those in RCV cities supported its use in their local elections; in the 2014 survey in California, 57% of respondents in cities using RCV supported its use.
-In cities that use plurality voting methods, 49% of respondents in the 2013 survey support the introduction of RCV for their local elections and in the 2014 survey in California 54% supported the introduction of RCV into their local city.
+In cities that use plurality voting methods, 49% of respondents in the 2013 survey supported the introduction of RCV for their local elections and in the 2014 survey in California 54% supported the introduction of RCV into their city.